 She laughed.
 “Wait, wait, what?!
 You guys are getting your panties into a bunch over mayflies?”

 “It’s not really mayflies,” I explained.
 “That’s just what we call them.”

 “It’s October.
 We couldn’t be any further from May.
 Why do you call them mayflies?”

 She had a good point there.
-I took a second to reflect on this.
 Why did we all agree to use such obviously inaccurate nomenclature for this periodic shitstorm of biblical magnitude?
 Why didn’t we call them something more appropriate, like nightmarebugs?
 Or hellswarmers?
 Or dick-gnats?

 I tried to think back to the first swarm I could remember.
 It was fifteen years earlier, I was a child, and some men in suits came and talked to our elementary school class the day after the swarm.
 They stuck around for the entire school day, but my memories from that far back are seldom precise and hardly reliable.

 The only detail that really stuck with me was when the men insisted we shouldn’t talk about the mayflies.
 We shouldn’t mention them to anyone from out of town, not even family.
 They explained that it was extremely rude to discuss mayflies, and if we ever brought up mayflies with an adult, they would be very mad at us.

 I might have dismissed those memories as having been mangled through the filters of childhood ignorance and time, but the men came back again five years later to talk to my high school class.